hansmdalton/hansmdalton.github.io/_pages/openings.md

 # Open positions

-We are in the process of getting started at the University of Kansas - but we are always open to hear from driven, qualified biologists interested in working with us.
+We are in the process of getting started at the University of Kansas - but we are always open to hear interest from driven, qualified biologists interested in working with us.
 The lab opens in August 2024.
+While we do not have official job postings (yet), they will be posted here when available.

-<strong>PhD</strong>: We accept students through the <a href="https://molecularbiosciences.ku.edu/">Department of Molecular Biosciences</a> at the University of Kansas.
+<strong>PhD</strong>: Once opened, we will accept students through the <a href="https://molecularbiosciences.ku.edu/">Department of Molecular Biosciences</a> at the University of Kansas.

 <strong>Postdoc</strong>: Our lab opens in August 2024, but we hope to have positions for postdocs available within the first few months.
-If you are interested in our research and have a Ph.D. in Molecular Biology, Genetics, or a related field, please send a 1-page cover letter of your previous work and why you are interested in our lab, your CV, and the names and contact information of 3 academic references to Dr. Dalton.
+If you would like to express your interest in our work, and have a Ph.D. in Molecular Biology, Genetics, or a related field, you are welcome to send a 1-page cover letter of your previous work, why you are interested in our lab, and your CV.
+Please note that this is not an official job posting, but I will post them here once available.

 <strong>Undergraduates</strong>: We highly value the work of undergrads - there are usually many opportunities to get involved in fruit fly science and contribute directly to research in the lab.
-Due to time constraints around research, we would require at least 10hrs each week, and we typically do not accept Seniors.
-Please fill out and email [this form]({{ site.baseurl }}/downloads/Undergrad_Questionnaire.pdf) to Dr. Dalton.
+Once we open, I will post a form here that you can fill out to express your interest.
+Please feel free to reach out with any questions.